joshallenit/gh-stacked-diff/README.md

 Join the discussion in [#devel-stacked-diff-workflow](https://slack-pde.slack.com/archives/C03V94N2A84)

 Note: these scripts do *not* facilitate Stacked *Pull Requests*.
 Github does some things that add friction to using Stacked PR's, even with support from third party software.
-For example, after merging one of the PR's in the stack, you may require a re-review of the other PR's in the stack.
+For example, after merging one of the PR's in the stack, the other PR's will require a re-review.
 Instead, it's recommended to organize your PR's, as much as reasonably possible, so that they can be all be rebased against main at the same time.
 When there are dependencies, wait for dependant PR to be merged before putting up the next one.
 You may find that often you are still working on the next commit while the other is being reviewed/merged.

 ## TL;DR